dmertl/DrinkDifferent/README.md

 TODO
 ----

-- Update scraper and menu diff to handle scrapers return Beverage[] now.
+- Update menu diff to handle new scraping output format.
 - Separate menu diff from scraping.
 Scraping should simply generate beverage data.
 Menu diff can run afterwards.
-- Get ball and chain into scraper
 - Get ball and chain into menu diff
 - Create a script to rename existing cache files into new format (menu_2014-08-26_santa_monica to 2014-08-26_stout_santa-monica)